krzentner/hot-restart/README.md

 from the debugger, and hot_restart will reload the source of that function (and only that function).

+You can use `@hot_restart.no_wrap` to indicate that a function or class should not be wrapped.

 `hot_restart` uses AST transformations to find new definitions, to avoid causing "import-time" side effects, and to match line numbers with the real source code while keeping each version of a function (except the initial load)